The drive to Giau Pass offers the best views in the Dolomites

-Passo di Giau is a high mountain pass at an elevation of 2.236m (7,336ft) above the sea level, located in the province of Belluno in Italy.
-You get some of the best views in the Dolomites at the top.
+Passo di Giau is a high mountain pass at an elevation of 2.238m (7,342ft) above the sea level, located in the province of Belluno, in the Veneto region of Italy.
+You get some of the best views at the top.
+It’s said to be one of the most beautiful passes in the Dolomites.

 The road to the summit, also known as Jof de Giau and Suogo de Jou, is totally paved.
 It’s called Strada Provinciale 638 (SP638) road.
 The road was completed and fully paved in 1986.
 Known for its harsh and relentless gradients, it is one of the most visited Dolomite passes.
 It is passable by trucks and coaches.

 It’s a difficult climb through 55 sharp hairpin turns up to the top and 3 tunnels for protection against avalanches.
 It’s pretty steep, hitting a 13% of maximum gradient through some of the ramps.